themarcba/simple-rpg/README.md

 You can walk on the road and the grass, but not on the wall.

 When you walk in the grass, there is a 50% chance that a bug attacks you.
 If this happens, your health decreases by 20%.

+Using ES6 classes now.
+Will use them as modules, when I figure out how.

+Made it easier to create maps, using a (X,Y) coordination system to create.
+This is just to create the map.
+Inside, it still works the same with north, east, south, west properties, pointing to the next field.